Meeting-BaaS/video-device-plugin/README.md

 - **Container Runtime**: Docker/container with privileged mode support

 > **Note**: While these are the hard prerequisites for this repository, the device plugin can be configured for other systems.
 For different kernel and Ubuntu versions, the Dockerfile can be updated to download Linux headers for the required kernel version.
 Go dependencies should be changed based on the desired Kubernetes version.
 However, this module has been tested and verified on the above configuration.
+> **Building for Amazon Linux / Amazon EKS**: If you're deploying to Amazon EKS with Amazon Linux 2023 nodes, see the [Amazon Linux Build Guide](AMAZON_LINUX_BUILD_GUIDE.md) for instructions on building the plugin for that environment.

 ### Required Kernel Modules